Prosdino95/AOSProject/README.md

 LLVM-MCA is a tool that simulates the inner behavior of the CPU to estimate the performance of a machine code snippet.</br> TAFFO is an auto-tuning framework, based on LLVM 8, which tries to replace floating-point operations with fixed-point operations as much as possible.

+Check the document inside Report for more detailed code documentation.
+Currently, the document is in WIP.

 ## How to Build
 This project supports only LLVM 8.</br>